Manual vs. Automated Balance Sheet Reconciliations

 Inability to Standardize Data Documentation

-When spreadsheets are used exclusively, accountants often resort to formatting their own layouts.
-As the spreadsheets are shared amongst colleagues and financial leadership, those specific layouts and any broken calculations can cause bottlenecks and errors within balance sheet reconciliations.
-Once the spreadsheets are compiled to prepare for reconciliations, the process of deciphering different formats and calculations across hundreds of different documents further impedes the financial close.
+As spreadsheets are shared amongst colleagues and financial leadership, specific layouts and broken calculations can cause bottlenecks and errors in balance sheet reconciliations.
+Once the spreadsheets are compiled to prepare for reconciliations, deciphering different formats and calculations across hundreds of documents further impedes the financial close.

 The lack of standardization that exists when accounting teams entirely rely only on spreadsheets means accountants are using their time decoding and fixing spreadsheet calculations rather than focusing on strategic initiatives.